China, Ukraine leaders speak for first time since war began

 "I believe that this call, as well as the appointment of Ukraine’s ambassador to China, will give a powerful impetus to the development of our bilateral relations,” Zelenskyy said in a Facebook post without elaborating.
 His office said more details of what was said would be published later in the day.

-In China, the phone call was reported by state media.
-China Central Television said Beijing intends to send an envoy to Kyiv to discuss “a political settlement” for the war.
+The statement struck a positive tone, giving a nod to Kyiv's insistence that its territory cannot be broken up by Russia's annexations of land while making clear that Beijing values its longstanding ties with Ukraine.

+“Mutual respect for sovereignty and territorial integrity is the political foundation of China-Ukraine relations,” the statement said.
+“China’s readiness to develop relations with Ukraine is consistent and clear-cut.
+No matter how the international situation evolves, China will work with Ukraine to advance mutually beneficial cooperation.”

-Russian Foreign Ministry spokesperson Maria Zakharova commended China’s approach but was scathing about Ukraine’s stance.
-She praised Beijing’s “readiness to strive to establish a (peace) negotiations process,” while slamming what she called Kyiv’s “rejection of any sound initiatives aimed at a settlement.”
+Russian Foreign Ministry spokesperson Maria Zakharova commended China’s approach, praising Beijing’s “readiness to strive to establish a (peace) negotiations process,” while slamming what she called Kyiv’s “rejection of any sound initiatives aimed at a settlement.”

+The White House said it did not have advance notice about the call but described it as a positive development, allowing Xi to hear Ukraine’s view of the “illegal, unprovoked invasion.”

+“We think that’s a good thing,” White House National Security Council spokesman John Kirby said.

-Talks between the two leaders had been anticipated for weeks, after China produced a 12-point proposal to end the fighting.
-The phone call was for China another step toward deeper involvement in resolving the conflict.
+Talks between the two leaders had been anticipated for weeks, after China produced a 12-point proposal to end the fighting, although it did not contain specific proposals.

+Russia and Ukraine are far apart in their terms for peace.
+The Kremlin wants Kyiv to acknowledge Russia’s annexation of the Crimean Peninsula and the Ukrainian provinces of Donetsk, Kherson, Luhansk and Zaporizhzhia, which most nations have denounced as illegal.
+Ukraine has rejected the demands and ruled out any talks with Russia until its troops pull back from all occupied territories.

-Despite that overture, Zelenskyy said in an interview with The Associated Press in March that he hadn't spoken with Xi since the war began and extended an invitation for him to visit Ukraine.
+Zelenskyy said in an interview with The Associated Press last month that he hadn't spoken with Xi since the war began and extended an invitation for him to visit Ukraine.

-The peace proposal came on the heels of China’s announcement that it was keen to act as mediator in the war that has reenergized Western alliances that are regarded by Beijing and Moscow as rivals.
+China has announced it was keen to act as mediator in the war that has reenergized NATO.

 With the step, Xi’s government reinforced China’s claim to being neutral in the war, despite blocking efforts at the United Nations to condemn the Kremlin's invasion.